sonalsannigrahi/Archers-Final/LogBook.md

 Xingjian Zhang - Tested collisions and black holes and worked on finalizing the physics engine.
 Next week, hopefully physics engine will be fully implemented and I will join Diego in creating a training/practice level in the game.

 Jiwon Park - Finished the implementation of blackhole and discussed how to merge the game design code with the character code.
 I am looking for more sprites to put on the game.

+Sonal Sannigrahi - Finished implementation of bow rotation, character scaling, and ground sprite.
+Updated player hpp and cpp files.
+I am working on perpendicular motion of the other arm to make it look more realistic.
+Will be changing class structure of my code to better organise it into character classes next.
+Will be also adding a health count for the player.